-An illustration of the physical size and weight of the Canon 1D X Mark II and the Canon G9 X is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Canon G9 X. The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (79 percent) than the Canon 1D X Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the G9X does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X has a lens built in, whereas the 1DX Mark II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1DX Mark II and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1DX Mark II gets 1210 shots out of its LP-E19 battery, while the G9X can take 220 images on a single charge of its NB-13L power pack.
 As can be seen in the images above, the 1DX Mark II has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 The power pack in the G9X can be charged via the USB port, which can be very convenient when travelling.